I hated shoveling snow as a kid.

 How Long Will it Take to Install a Heated Driveway?

-If everything can be scheduled back-to-back, it should take around five days to install a heated driveway.
-This can vary due to availability of the different contractors that need to be involved.
+If everything can be scheduled back-to-back, installing a heated driveway should take around five days.
+This can vary due to the availability of the different contractors that need to be involved.

-How Much Snow Can a Heated Driveway Handle?
+How Much Snow Can a Driveway Heating System Handle?

-Heated driveways can melt up to two inches of snow per hour, making them highly effective in most climates.
+Heated driveways can melt up to two inches of snow and ice per hour, making them highly effective in most climates.

-Remember, though, if your system has manual controls, you have to turn it on before the snow starts.
+Remember, if your system has manual controls, you have to turn it on before the first snow falls.
 Otherwise, there will be a significant lag.